chainwayxyz/clementine-cli/docs/withdraw.md

 clementine-cli withdraw start --network testnet wittb1pf... tb1qg...
 ```

-This command will prompt the user to send a Bitcoin transaction that will create the 0-value UTXO needed for the withdrawal operation.
+This command will prompt the user to send 330 sats to the signer address to create the 0-value UTXO needed for the withdrawal operation.

 > [!IMPORTANT]
 > **About the "wit" prefix:** The signer address must belong to a Clementine wallet with `withdrawal` purpose and should be prefixed with "wit" to indicate it's being used for withdrawal operations.
 This ensures proper cryptographic derivation for withdrawal bridge operations.